Azure-Samples/azure-spring-boot-samples/credential-free/spring-cloud-azure-starter-jdbc-mysql/spring-cloud-azure-mysql-sample/README.md

 ```

 ## Clean Up Resources
-After running the sample, if you don't want to run the sample, remember to destroy the Azure resources you created to avoid unnecessary billing.
+After running the sample, if you don't want to run the sample anymore, remember to destroy the Azure resources you created to avoid unnecessary billing.

 The terraform destroy command terminates resources managed by your Terraform project.
 To destroy the resources you created.